pimcore/pimcore/doc/Development_Documentation/11_Deployment/03_Multi_Environment.md

 ## The `PIMCORE_ENVIRONMENT` Variable
-To switch to a different environment you have to set the environment variable `PIMCORE_ENVIRONMENT` with a value of your choice (eg. development or test). `PIMCORE_ENVIRONMENT` is an equivalent of Symfony's standard `SYMFONY_ENV` so you can use whatever you prefer.
+To switch to a different environment, you have to set the environment variable `PIMCORE_ENVIRONMENT` with a value of your choice (eg. development or test). `PIMCORE_ENVIRONMENT` is an equivalent of Symfony's standard `SYMFONY_ENV` so you can use whatever you prefer.